 SSBNs are also operated by the United Kingdom, France, Russia, China, and India.
 The UK's four Vanguard-class SSBNs, which entered service in 1993-1999, each carry 16 Trident II D-5 SLBMs.
-Previous classes of UK SSBNs similarly carried earlier-generation U.S. SLBMs.11 The UK plans to replace the four Vanguard-class boats with three or four next-generation SSBNs called Successor-class SSBNs.
-Successor-class boats are to each carry eight D-5 SLBMs.
-The United States is providing technical assistance to the United Kingdom for the Successor-class program; for additional discussion, see Appendix B.
+Previous classes of UK SSBNs similarly carried earlier-generation U.S. SLBMs.11 The UK plans to replace the four Vanguard-class boats with three or four next-generation SSBNs, previously called Successor-class SSBNs and now called Dreadnought-class SSBNs.12 Dreadnought-class boats are to be equipped with 12 missile launch tubes, but current UK plans call for each boat to carry eight D-5 SLBMs, with the other four tubes not being used for SLBMs.
+The United States is providing technical assistance to the United Kingdom for the Dreadnought-class program; for additional discussion, see Appendix B.